All the news from Musical Futures International

 Threaded throughout the workshops will be some of our bite-size approaches for getting started with songwriting and highlights from our Find Your Voice unit with ideas to build teacher and student confidence with vocal work.

-Don't forget that all resources will be available free to take away and there will be plenty of social time to network and meet some new people.
+Don't forget that all resources will be available free to take away and there will be plenty of social time to network and meet new people.

 For any questions about our 2 day international workshops, email firstname.lastname@example.org